yanbess/eb-news/README.md

 ## How does it work (Laravel 9 based):

 1. Request goes to /routers/web.php and call action ``main`` in the controller ``/app/Http/Controllers/NewsSearchController.php``.
-All the request data is prepared in that action method and object of class ``/app/Http/Resources/NewsRepository.php`` and method ``getList`` with prepared data is called.
+All the request data is prepared in that action method and object of class ``/app/Http/Resources/NewsRepository.php`` is created and method ``getList`` with prepared data is called.
 <br><br>
 2. ``/app/Http/Resources/NewsRepository.php`` is responsible for getting news data from some source.
-In this case news data is got from e...bot API using ``/app/Http/Service/EchoBotAPI.php``.
+In this case news data is got from EchoBot API using ``/app/Http/Service/EchoBotAPI.php``.
 And controller doesn't care about where ``NewsRepository`` gets news data.
 <br><br>
-3. ``/app/Http/Service/EchoBotAPI.php`` is responsible for any request to EchoBot server.
+3. ``/app/Http/Service/EchoBotAPI.php`` is responsible for any request to EchoBot API server.
 It implements the way how to request to the server.
 So ``NewsRepository`` doesn't care how and where does ``EchoBotAPI`` get data.

 ## Installation: